M-Files/Developer-Portal/APIs/REST-API.md

 ### Authentication tokens

 Using authentication tokens is the recommended method to interact with the M-Files Web Service.
+To use authentication tokens, make a POST request to the `/REST/server/authenticationtokens` endpoint, passing the username, password and vault GUID to log into.
+Once an authentication token has been received, provide it in the HTTP headers in all subsequent requests (the HTTP header name should be `X-Authentication`).

 ```csharp
 // Create a JSON.NET serializer to serialize/deserialize request and response bodies.